 When you are one week out from your procedure, stop consumption of any B or E vitamins.
 These vitamins may be present in multivitamin supplements and should be avoided as they may increase bleeding.
 You can resume taking your vitamins 3 days after your hair transplant is complete.

-Do not take anti-inflammatory medications such as Aspirin and Ibuprofen throughout the week before your surgery as these can interfere with your results.
+Do not take anti-inflammatory medications such as Aspirin and Ibuprofen throughout the week before your surgery.
 You can also resume taking your anti-inflammatory medications 3 days after your Michigan hair transplant.
-As for prescription medications such as those for blood pressure, cholesterol, and heart health, you should continue to take them as prescribed even on the day of your surgery.
+As for medications such as those for blood pressure, cholesterol, and heart health, you should continue to take them as prescribed even on the day of your surgery.

 You should stop smoking cigarettes as soon as possible.
 Smoking causes a constriction of the blood vessels which will decrease the flow of blood and nutrients to the scalp.
 In addition, smoking increases carbon monoxide levels in the blood which lowers the oxygen-carrying capacity of blood cells.
 These effects will negatively affect wound healing after your surgery and can increase your chances of scarring from follicular unit extraction.
 We recommend you stop smoking at least one week prior and continue to do so for at least two weeks after.